5G-ERA/docs/Middleware/Resourceplaner/ProposedInterface.md

 Status: 200 (OK), 404(Not Found)

 ### GET /GRAPH_TOPOLOGY/{id}
 Get the NS instance for Q&A by its ID.
-Asking: 5G ERA ANSWER: ROBOT.
+RESOURCE PLANNER ANSWER: REDIS GRAPH
 Param: id - Id of the NS

 ```json